COVID-19 Vaccine Frequently Asked Questions

 Considerations for those with health conditions

-I have other health conditions.
+I have a health condition.
 How can I be sure the vaccine is safe?

 Can people who have autoimmune disorders or are immunocompromised get the vaccines?